TGChenZP/AFLBrownlowPredictor2024/README.md

 11. Retune at users' discretion; but year-by-year backtest demonstrates reasonable robustness in model and hyperparameters.

+## Odds Calculation Methodology

+1. **Simulate Game Outcomes**: Use predicted scores as the average and test set errors as the variability (standard deviation) to simulate each game 50,000 times.

+2. **Player Performance Distribution**: Determine the chances of key players getting specific vote counts in each game, while considering other players' performances independently.

+3. **Season Simulation**: Run 100,000 simulations of the entire season, track the outcomes, and calculate the probabilities based on the average results of these simulations.

 # Tuning Results (Validation dataset R<sup>2</sup> score)